N=2 Generalized Superconformal Quiver Gauge Theory: The gauge group and matter content

+There are two options to consider.
+First if the decoupled gauge group does not have a degree $i$ operator, then we have

-where $p_i$ is the contribution from the new puncture to the $i$th degree moduli.
-For the first option, we assume that the decoupled gauge group does not have a degree $i$ operator.
-For the second option, we assume that the decoupled gauge group carry one and only one degree $i$ operator.
+where $p_i$ is the contribution from the new puncture to the $i$th degree moduli, this gives $2p_i-2i-1=0$ which is inconsistent.
+On the other hand, if the decoupled gauge group carry just one degree $i$ moduli (this is the only choice by our assumption of the decoupled gauge group)